-Tube amps are generally accepted to sound louder and more musical due to their saturation and compression characteristic when overdriven.
-This is often heard to be a good thing, especially with guitar sound that benefits from extra grit.
+Tube amps are generally accepted to sound louder and more musical due to their saturation and compression characteristics when overdriven.
+This is often heard to be a good thing, especially with guitar tones that benefit from extra grit.

 However, solid-state amps can be designed with superb modelling and sound just as good and “crunchy” as overdriven tube amps.

-Often times a tube guitar amp will actually have a tube preamplifier to add gain and character to its sound followed by a solid-state power amplifier that will get the “tube sound” up to a level that can more effectively control the amp’s connected loudspeaker(s).
+A tube guitar amp will often have a tube preamplifier to add gain and character to its sound, followed by a solid-state power amplifier that will get the “tube sound” up to a level that can more effectively control the amp’s connected loudspeaker(s).
 This is called a hybrid amplifier.